Solar Renewable Energy Certificate: Specifications

-SRECs represent the environmental attributes from a solar facility, and are produced each time a solar system produces one thousand Kilowatt-hours (KWh) of electricity.
+SRECs represent the environmental attributes of a solar facility and are produced every time a solar system produces one thousand kilowatt-hours (kWh) of electricity.
 For every 1000 kilowatt-hours of electricity produced by an eligible solar facility, one SREC is awarded.
-In order for a solar facility to be credited with that SREC, the system must be certified and registered.
+For a solar facility to be credited with that SREC, the system must be certified and registered.

 Certification

-In order to produce SRECs, a solar system must first be certified by state regulatory agencies, usually public service commissions or public utility commissions, and then registered with the registry authorized by the state to create and track SRECs.
-Once a solar system is certified with the state agency and registered with a registry such as PJM-GATS or NEPOOL-GIS (for Massachusetts), SRECs can be issued using either estimates or actual meter readings depending upon state regulations.
+To produce SRECs, a solar system must first be certified by state regulatory agencies, usually public service commissions (PSCs) or public utility commissions (PUCs), and then registered with the registry authorized by the state to create and track SRECs.
+Once a solar system is certified with the state agency and registered with a registry such as the PJM Generation Attribute Tracking System (PJM-GATS) or New England Power Pool Generation Information System (NEPOOL-GIS) (for Massachusetts), SRECs can be issued using either estimates or actual meter readings depending upon state regulations.
 In some cases, smaller installations may be able to use estimates, while actual meter readings are required for large installations.
-Solar installations may be registered in states other than the state in which they are physically located and many SREC aggregators will navigate the certification process on behalf of their customers to ensure that systems are certified in the states with the highest SREC values so as to ensure long-term price stability.
+Solar installations may be registered in states other than the state in which they are physically located and many SREC aggregators will navigate the certification process on behalf of their customers to ensure that systems are certified in the states with the highest SREC values to ensure long-term price stability.

 Solar Alternative Compliance Payment

-Many states have a law called a Renewable Portfolio Standard (RPS) which mandates that the state’s utility must produce a minimum amount of solar power every year.
-If they cannot do so with their own power generation facilities they must purchase SRECs.
+Many states have a law called the Renewable Portfolio Standard (RPS), which mandates that the state's utility must produce a minimum amount of solar power every year.
+If they cannot do so with their power generation facilities, they must purchase SRECs.
 The Solar Alternative Compliance Payment (SACP) is the fee that energy suppliers must pay if they fail to secure SRECs as required by their state's RPS.
 Because energy suppliers and utilities may simply pay the fee if SREC prices approach the fee level, a state's ACP generally sets a cap on the value of SRECs.
-In rare cases SREC prices have approached and even surpassed ACP levels because SRECs can sometimes be recovered by charging more to electricity customers (rate basing), while ACP payments are usually precluded.
-In many states, the SACP is scheduled to decline over time with the intention of eventually phasing out the solar industry's reliance on SREC sales as an incentive for installing solar.
+In rare cases, SREC prices have approached and even surpassed ACP levels because SRECs can sometimes be recovered by charging more to electricity customers (rate basing), while ACP payments are usually precluded.
+In many states, the SACP is scheduled to decline over time to eventually phase out the solar industry's reliance on SREC sales as an incentive for installing solar.

 Market

 Solar RPS requirements are meant to create a marketplace for SRECs and a dynamic incentive for the solar industry.
 Solar RPS requirements demand that energy suppliers or utilities procure a certain percentage of electricity from qualified solar renewable energy resources in a state.
-These Energy suppliers and/or utilities can meet solar RPS requirements by purchasing SRECs from homeowners and businesses who own solar systems and produce SRECs.
+These energy suppliers and/or utilities can meet solar RPS requirements by purchasing SRECs from homeowners and businesses that own solar systems and produce SRECs.
 Homeowners and businesses can then utilize the sale of the SRECs they generate to help finance their solar systems.
-SRECs can be sold a variety of ways, such as on the spot market, at auction, or by negotiating long-term contracts.
+SRECs can be sold in a variety of ways, such as on the spot market, at auction, or by negotiating long-term contracts.